Affan2008/vnc-script-arch/README.md

 # vnc-script-arch
-Somewhat simple and not so useful vnc script
+Somewhat simple and not so useful vnc script.

 Kinda obselete, requires TigerVNC 1.10.1 which no longer seem to work on x86_64 systems due to missing libraries.
 Currently tested to work on ArchLinuxARM (chroot).